lawrence501/5e-cli/specialisations.md

 Restriction: Relics you do this on cannot be used by other characters.

 ## Tarot Cards

-Qualities of a tarot card:
-- When found, draw 2 cards from the deck
-- 3 cards can be used in a Reading to create a ring
-- Sacrificing a ring unlocks a random card from it.
-On future Readings, after you see the result, you can choose to Scry once.
-A random card from that Reading is chosen, and you can either replace its impact on the ring with one of your unlocked cards or leave it
-- If you unlock a card you've already unlocked, it becomes Learned, and future Readings will always have that card added to it

 ### Divination
 Whenever you Scry, you can choose for your Unlocked card to provide two options for its impact.